Gion: Traditional Geisha District in Kyoto

 Gion is the district in Kyoto which is known for the Geisha culture

-Part of this district has been declared a national historical preservation district and recently, the city completed to restore the streets of Gion by moving all overhead utilities underground as part of the ongoing effort to preserve the original beauty of Gion.
+Gion has developed in the Medieval Age as one of the most exclusive entertainment districts in Japan.
+Part of the district has been declared a national historical preservation district and recently, the city completed to restore the streets of Gion by moving all overhead utilities underground as part of the ongoing effort to preserve the original beauty of Gion.

 Gion attracts tourists with its streetscape lined with traditional wooden machiya merchant houses, which are preserved for many decades.
 Hanami-koji street is the most touristic street of Gion offering shops, restaurants and ochaya (teahouses), where geisha and maiko (geisha apprentices) perform shows to entertain guests.
 FYI, in Kyoto, geisha is called geiko.